 The attorney general is Ohio’s designated charity regulator, and, as such, regularly receives questions from charities and other organizations regarding the legitimate conduct of charitable gaming.

 When conducted properly, charities in Ohio may raise funds through certain legally-authorized gaming activities, such as charitable bingo – which the Ohio Attorney General’s Office licenses and regulates.
 General information about these topics is provided below.
-Charities should also visit Resources for Nonprofit Board Members to view answers to frequently answered questions about charitable fundraising.
+Charities should also visit the Resources for Charities page to view answers to frequently answered questions about charitable fundraising.

 While the Ohio Attorney General does not prepare opinions for private citizens, the attorney general provides formal written opinions to designated public officials on legal questions arising in the course of the public officials’ duties.
 Some of those opinions relate to different types of gaming and can be found under the Publications section at the bottom of this page.